Aquanty/rtd-hgs/docs/source/index.rst

 the output file.
 For example, in the case of the porous media domain the following instructions are available:

-| .5inNo pm heads
+No pm heads
-| .5inNo pm environment head
+No pm environment head
-| .5inNo pm saturations
+No pm saturations
-| .5inNo pm ice saturation
+No pm ice saturation
-| .5inNo pm freezing-thawing temperature
+No pm freezing-thawing temperature
-| .5inNo pm linear velocities (vx, vy, vz)
+No pm linear velocities (vx, vy, vz)
-| .5inYes pm flux (qx, qy, qz)
+Yes pm flux (qx, qy, qz)
-| .5inNo pm tvk (kx, ky, kz)
+No pm tvk (kx, ky, kz)
-| .5inNo pm concentrations
+No pm concentrations
-| .5inNo pm hmc fractions
+No pm hmc fractions
-| .5inNo pm immobile/isotope fractionation concentrations
+No pm immobile/isotope fractionation concentrations
-| .5inNo pm peclet number
+No pm peclet number
-| .5inNo pm diffusion peclet number
+No pm diffusion peclet number
-| .5inNo pm element k
+No pm element k
-| .5inNo pm element porosity
+No pm element porosity
-| .5inNo pm element storativity
+No pm element storativity
-| .5inNo pm element tortuosity
+No pm element tortuosity
-| .5inNo pm element fraction of compressible interbeds
+No pm element fraction of compressible interbeds
-| .5inNo pm permafrost
+No pm permafrost
-| .5inNo pm soil frost
+No pm soil frost
-| .5inNo pm compaction
+No pm compaction
-| .5inNo pm delta z
+No pm delta z
-| .5inNo pm redox capacity
+No pm redox capacity
-| .5inNo pm et3d
+No pm et3d
-| .5inNo pm rain and snowmelt package
+No pm rain and snowmelt package
-| .5inNo pm depth to water table
+No pm depth to water table
-| .5inTruncate pm domain
+Truncate pm domain
-| .5inTruncate pm domain by layer
+Truncate pm domain by layer

 Some of these instructions are available for other domains by swapping “pm” in the command name for the appropriate domain name.
 In general,